Some dance pedagogy guidelines by Richard Powers

 But do give them some warning!
 It's amazing how often teachers just start dancing a step without warning, and expect the class to read their mind that they were going to start.
 Yes, your students can start a moment late and catch up with you, but they'd much rather know when you're going to start.

 Did that make sense to you?
-Neither does starting and stopping your recording arbitrarily.
+No, and neither does starting and stopping your recording arbitrarily in the middle of a musical phrase.
 When playing your recorded music, allow the musical phrases to finish, as live musicians would do.
 Musicians would never start and stop in mid-phrase, any more than you would begin a sentence in the middle, or stop speaking halfway through a sentence.
 I recommend that you play your recorded music the same way.

 This guideline isn't marked as essential, but you should realize that your musical phrasing of recorded music demonstrates your respect for the music.
 So if you start and stop your music arbitrarily in mid-phrase, it tells your class that you don't care very much about music.